alza-bitz/global-data-engineer-test/README.md

 ## Summary

-This project implements a data pipeline for processing podcast event logs to enable analytics on user engagement and episode performance.
+A data pipeline for processing podcast event logs to enable analytics on user engagement and episode performance.
 The solution addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and follows the architecture described in the [solution design](.github/instructions/solution_design.instructions.md).

 The pipeline processes raw JSON event logs from podcast streaming interactions, validates and cleanses the data, and transforms it into an analytics-ready star schema to answer key business questions about podcast performance and user behavior.